Heights PlatformStarts at $99 for Lifetime

 - Podia also has built-in messaging so that you can communicate with your students and community at any time via live chat.

-- Finally, and most importantly Podia is truly an all in one solution that lets you focus solely on building your content and offering support.
+- Finally, and most importantly Podia is truly an all-in-one solution that lets you focus solely on building your content and offering support.
 The more time you spend on it and let the tech stack take care of all other problems, the more chances of succeeding.

 Support is via email and live chat is not available on the website and also within the app.
-The response times were fairly good and the support team looks to be very knowledgable and helpful.
+The response times were fairly good and the support team looks to be very knowledgeable and helpful.